Food Friday : How to Make Candied Ginger

 My husband Nick is a big fan of candied ginger, so I used to purchase it for him at a fancy candy store.
 But this was reserved for special occasions because it was quite expensive, and each package only contained a small amount.

-I made a pound of ginger, but next time I will make more, because it went quite quickly.
+I made a pound of ginger, but the recipe can easily be doubled.
 To give you a feel for how much ginger makes up a pound, the plate I have the peeled ginger on is a sandwich place, which is seven inches across.

 Here are the steps to make your own …

 Peel ginger.
 I discovered that using the curved end of a spoon it helpful for this, although I went between the spoon and my regular vegetable peeler.

 Cut ginger into slices, the thinner the better.
 I found sharpening my knife before proceeding to be helpful.
 It doesn’t matter what direction you cut in (it can be against the grain for some and with the grain for some, as long as it is thinly sliced).

 Add ginger to a saucepan and cover with water.
 Bring to a boil and simmer ginger for about 45 minutes.
 Drain.
 (Reserve the water and drink as tea.
 It’s strong but quite nice.)

 Add 2 cups of sugar and 2 cups of water to saucepan, and add cooked ginger.
 Simmer, stirring occasionally for about 30 minutes.